Lean Photography – A Young Professional’s Lean Business Transformation

 Juan has also thought about how he could reduce the volume of his luggage by packing his professional equipment in a more planned and compact way, which has enabled him to reduce the physical burden of carrying previously a number of bags on his shoulders, reducing the load down to one wheeled bag.
 With an increasing need to travel by plane, Juan certainly appreciates the benefit of packing and traveling smarter.

-You could see how Juan goes through his standard packing process in the Youtube video included above.
+You could see how Juan goes through his standard packing process in the video included above.
 Juan found it much easier and faster to go through the process when his bags are placed in a small circle around him and pack up all his equipment while he is sitting on his knees rather than getting up and down so many times.